 "Acoustic Garage Rock, if there can be such a thing."

-Michigan Solo Artist's Flashes of Brilliance Lead to Discovery of Hidden Gems
+An Introduction to Scott Cooley: Michigan Solo Artist's Flashes of Brilliance Lead to Discovery of Hidden Gems

-to be easily heard, the recording quality of these homegrown tunes may take some getting used to.
-In the beginning, you can hear the potential these songs have by envisioning pros recording expensive versions of them, but the more you listen the more you realize that just maybe they're better the way they are as performed and recorded by Scott himself.
-His style of music grows on you because through the slight imperfections and lack of polish, you hear flashes of brilliance.
+While the under-production is appealing by allowing the song quality to be easily heard, the recording quality of these homegrown tunes may take some getting used to.
+In the beginning, you can hear the potential these songs have by envisioning pro vocalists and session musicians recording expensive versions of them in real studios, but the more you listen the more you realize that just maybe they're better the way they are as performed and recorded by Scott himself.
+Fans tend to be adults who've never lost their youthful spirit of adventure and willingness to give some new music a chance.
+His authentic, passionate, emotional style of music grows on you because through the slight imperfections and lack of polish, you can see (hear) flashes of brilliance.

-generation X’ers from the great lakes region who don't take life too seriously.
+People with Scott Cooley CDs in their collection are typically generation X’ers from the Great Lakes region who don't take life too seriously.
 They appreciate the simple things in life and are satisfied with nothing more than looking out at a beautiful lake or a walk in the woods.
 Outside the music mainstream is where their tastes lie, and Scott Cooley music fans are the kinds of people who are always open to wandering off the beaten path.
 They might enjoy quiet pursuits like skiing or sailing to have fun, but also find time to enjoy music too - whether it's the sound of an acoustic guitar played live around a campfire, or a Scott Cooley CD on the living room stereo by the fireplace.